 According to our research, these are the least popular days for training.
 Make sure when you are scheduling course dates, you double check with the client which day/s are most convenient to the delegates working week.

+- Get Qualified.
 Being a trainer means you have a responsibility to engage adults with acquiring a new skill, knowledge set or behaviour.
 Adults have different learning styles that respond to different training methods of delivery.
 Do more than just check out your national training qualifications – apply, engage and pass them.
 The learning that you as a trainer gains from this learning / qualification process makes you a better trainer – improves your training content and ensures that you understand and apply the critical element of all training courses that get forgotten – assessment- Oh and a bit of fun too!

 - Don’t Create A 5 Day Course

 Delegates simply won’t put aside a full week to attend your training course.
 Their boss simply won’t allow it and if they are the boss, they won’t want to take a week out.
 Where possible, condense your 5 days content into 3 days.

 - Don’t Pin Your Hopes On Public Courses